Applied Sociology, Program Evaluation, Research Methodology, Family Demography & Gender

 In addition to her varied evaluation research experiences, Dr. Spearin uses her applied research approach in the classroom – primarily instructing courses on basic and advanced research methods and statistics (i.e. survey research), as well as substantive courses on the family and gender.

-Currently, Dr. Spearin serves as the Associate Director of the masters program in Social Analysis & Research (MSAR) and the Co-Director of Undergraduate Studies in Sociology and Social Analysis & Research (SAR).
+Currently, Dr. Spearin serves as the Associate Director of the masters program in Social Data Analytics and the Co-Director of Undergraduate Studies in Sociology and Social Analysis & Research (SAR).